dwicahyanovita/Control-Game-By-Hand-Gesture-Using-KNN/README.md

 ---
-Made with ❤️ by Dwi Cahya Novita and team.
+-- by Dwi Cahya Novita and team.